Jungian Psychology with Art Therapy (Special Purpose Award, Level 8)

 Instructor led art therapy sessions on most days from 9:30 – 11:15; feedback sessions 4:15 – 5pm.

 Entry requirements: a primary degree in any discipline (mature applicants without a primary degree but with appropriate life experience, interest and ability may be considered).
 Candidates are required to complete an application form, submit a sample of writing and attend an interview.
-Closing date for applications 6th September 2019.
+Closing date for applications will be the 5th June 2020.
 Please note that the maximum number of places is 16 on each cohort and are offered on a first come first served basis to suitable applicants.
 Should the number of applications exceed available places a waiting list will be established (based on the date of receipt of the application) and places will then be offered in the event of cancellations/deferrals.

 Certificate in Jungian Psychology with Art Therapy (Special Purpose Award, Level 8, 10 Credits).